rajatsachdeva/Complete_Java_Masterclass/15-Basic-Input-&-Output-including-java/175-Exceptions/README.md

 exception.
 So, if Something goes wrong so trapping and handling exceptions is pretty simple.

-Both Approaches are good, depending upon usecase, but LBYL is more common
+Both Approaches are good, depending upon use-case, but LBYL is more common

-We can write many lines in a try block
+We can write many lines in a try block.